m59peacemaker/babel-plugin-root-require/README.md

 # babel-plugin-root-require

-Transforms import/require module paths that have a prefix referring to the project root.
+Transforms require module paths that have a prefix referring to the project root.
+Also works on `require.resolve`.

 ## install